GladysAssistant/v4-website/docs/installation/3_freebox-delta.md

 ### Install Docker on the Raspberry Pi

+Type in the following commands, one by one, to install Docker on the Raspberry Pi.

 ```bash
 sudo apt install docker.io
 sudo systemctl enable --now docker
 sudo usermod -aG docker gladys
 ```

-Then exit your SSH session, and login again.
+Then exit your SSH session, and login again to ensure the changes are applied.

 ### Start Gladys